Method of Evaluating Dishes to Guarantee Food Quality

 How to Rate Food

 There are many ways of evaluating menu items.
-But the most practical method is to evaluate the characteristics of food as perceived by the five senses–appearance, aroma, taste, texture, and consistency.
+However, the most practical method is to assess the characteristics of food as perceived by the five senses – appearance, aroma, taste, texture, and consistency.
 These five factors serve as the criteria for food tasting that will guide you in checking the quality of dishes.

-The basic sweet, sour, bitter, salty, and umami tastes
+- Taste: Assess the balance of sweet, sour, bitter, salty, and umami flavors.

 Method of Evaluating Dishes